Dr Robert Robinson

 Role at ANSTO

-In December 1999 he moved to ANSTO to become leader of the Neutron Scattering and Synchrotron Radiation Group, and he is also an Adjunct Professor in both the School of Physics at the University of New South Wales and the Faculty of Science at Sydney University.
+In December 1999 he moved to ANSTO to become leader of the Neutron Scattering and Synchrotron Radiation Group, and he has also been an Adjunct Professor in both the School of Physics at the University of New South Wales and the Faculty of Science at Sydney University.
 He is Immediate Past President and a fellow of the Australian Institute of Physics.
-He has been Head of the Bragg Institute, since its inception in December 2002.
+He was Head of the Bragg Institute, from its inception in December 2002, until 2016.

 Rob's main research activities have been in condensed-matter physics.
 His current research interests include strongly correlated f-electron systems magnetism in uranium intermetallics, molecular magnets, the dynamics of amorphous materials and neutron-scattering instrumentation.